-Change Application Navigation Using the SiteMap
+Change application navigation using the SiteMap

-The SiteMap provides the structure for navigation in Microsoft Dynamics CRM.
+The SiteMap provides the structure for navigation in Microsoft Dynamics 365.
 It is evaluated together with your security privileges to display navigation options in the application.
 If your security privileges do not provide read access to an entity specified in the SiteMap, that navigation option will not be displayed to you.
 The <Privilege> (SiteMap) element can also be used to specify privilege requirements to view a page that is not related to a specific entity.

 The following sections describe common tasks that can be performed by using the SiteMap.

 All of the text displayed in the default SiteMap uses a ResourceId attribute to specify the text.
 You should not change or remove the ResourceId attribute values.
 If you want to change the label displayed in an element, use the <Titles> (SiteMap) and <Title> (SiteMap) elements to specify the text you want to use for your organization or solution.
 Any title elements will override the ResourceId attribute values.

 After CRM 2015 SP1, the icons for the <Area> (SiteMap) are 85x71 (width x height) pixel image, white in color, and with 18% opacity.
 The <SubArea> (SiteMap) menus use 32x32 pixel image as entity icons.

 You should use a GIF, PNG, or JPG image web resource as the source of your icon.
 When you reference the web resource, make sure that you use the web resource directive ($webresource:).
 For example, use Icon="$webresource:sample_/icons/MyAreaIcon1.png" when the name of the web resource is “sample_/icons/MyAreaIcon1.png”.
 Using this directive will create a dependency so that the web resource can’t be deleted as long as your SiteMap element requires it.

 - To add elements

 When editing XML elements in the SiteMap, you can to copy and paste existing XML elements to provide an advanced starting point.